-There are three easy ways to figure out what the make and model of your filter is.
+There are three easy ways to figure out what the make and model of your filter are.
 Why is this info important?
 Because filters get old, break, or need replacing.
 To find the right part for your filter, you need to know what you have.
 So, let us start with the easy things first.

 Filter’s Information Tag

-Every pool filter comes with spec and model information sticker on its tank.
+Every pool filter comes with a spec and model information sticker on its tank.
 This sticker lists the make and model, the list of sizes for that particular model, and their specs.

 The model number of your specific unit should be marked.
 The label should also list a serial number.
 If the only thing legible on the label is the serial number, you can contact the manufacturer to have them identify your filter.